Daniel Kane (mathematician)

 Daniel Mertz Kane (born 1986) is an American mathematician.
-He is an associate professor with a joint position in the Mathematics Department and the Computer Science and Engineering Department at the University of California, San Diego.
+He is a full professor with a joint position in the Mathematics Department and the Computer Science and Engineering Department at the University of California, San Diego.

 Early life and education

 Kane was born in Madison, Wisconsin, to Janet E. Mertz and Jonathan M. Kane, professors of oncology and of mathematics and computer science, respectively.

 He attended Wingra School, a small alternative K-8 school in Madison that focuses on self-guided education.
 By 3rd grade, he had mastered K through 9th-grade mathematics.
 Starting at age 13, he took honors math courses at the University of Wisconsin–Madison and did research under the mentorship of Ken Ono while dual enrolled at Madison West High School.
 He earned gold medals in the 2002 and 2003 International Mathematical Olympiads.
 Prior to his 17th birthday, he resolved an open conjecture proposed years earlier by Andrews and Lewis; for this research, he was named Fellow Laureate of the Davidson Institute for Talent Development.

 He graduated Phi Beta Kappa from the Massachusetts Institute of Technology in 2007 with two bachelor's degrees, one in mathematics with computer science and the other in physics.